 The History of Ancient Greece and The Partial Historians

-Ryan Stitt, the host of the incredibly detailed and popular The History of Ancient Greece Podcast was kind enough to invite Dr G to discuss all things women and religion!
+Ryan Stitt, the host of the The History of Ancient Greece Podcast was kind enough to invite Dr G to discuss all things women and religion!
 In this special episode, we compare and contrast all kinds of elements of the women’s participation in rites and rituals.

 Bona Dea and the Thesmophoria